microsoft/fabricrealtimelab/modules/module05a.md

 Whether you choose a lakehouse or warehouse, the end goals are similar: to have highly curated data to support the business analytics requirements.
 Often, this is done in a star-schema with dimension and fact tables.
 These tables serve as a single source of truth for the business.

 The data currently streams at the rate of 1 request per second, resulting in 86,400 values per day, per stock.
 For the purposes of our warehouse, we'll collapse that to daily values including a daily high, daily low, and closing price of each stock.
+This reduces the rowcount from nearly 700,000 to 8.

 In this ETL (extract, transform, and load) process, we'll extract all data that hasn't yet been imported, determined by the current watermark into a staging table.
 This data will then be summarized, and then placed in the dimension/fact tables.
 Note that while we are importing only one table (stock prices), the framework we are building supports ingestion for multiple tables.
 If we had customers, orders, accounts, and so on, we can extend this to import those as well.